 For a young woman at Sartorius, you’d tell her…

 … to be open, willing to travel, learn what you’re doing and learn about the company.
 In addition, I would say to always volunteer for new things.
 That’s how I learned a lot by getting put on special projects and connecting with people.

 What women have inspired you?

 There are great women in history that have inspired me.
 One of them is Eleanor Roosevelt, a pioneer and at the forefront of social issues as a woman with a voice during a time when there was none.
 There is also Michelle Obama.
 She focused her attention on social issues such as poverty and education.

 And I’m also inspired by leaders at Sartorius.
 I admire those who are high performing, lead with integrity, compassion, are a strong communicator and listener, value team work and talent development.

 At Sartorius, 38% of leaders below the board level are women.
-Learn more about women at Sartorius as they report on their work and provide career tips:
+Learn more about women and diversity at Sartorius: